thinkful-ei-bee/DSA-Big-O-David-ScottyCW/BigOAnalysis.md

 each step has 2 operation, since there are always 2^n-1 steps to take, drop the constant, then it's big O of 2^n

+### Iterative version
+Solve the drills 1 - 7 from your previous checkpoint (Recursion) iteratively.